Cookie Consent

 Getting the Word Out

-We are always trying to expand the visibility of the program and the program’s faculty as well as increase interaction among attendees and faculty prior to the program.
+We are always trying to expand the visibility of the conference and the conference speakers as well as increase interaction among attendees and speakers prior to the conference.
 If you are on AHLA’s Communities, Facebook, LinkedIn, or Twitter, please consider connecting with AHLA and our followers.
-We find the biggest buzz and best discussions are those initiated by the program’s faculty members.
+We find the biggest buzz and best discussions are those initiated by the program’s speakers.
 Why not start a discussion about what you’ll be covering in your session or what you are looking forward to learning at the program?
 It’s a great way to create buzz around your presentation and network with your colleagues.
-Additionally, faculty members should use their firm/organizations’ website and marketing tools to promote their participation in the program and the program in general to colleagues and clients.
+Additionally, speakers should use their firm/organizations’ website and marketing tools to promote their participation in the conference and the conference in general to colleagues and clients.